 After suffering with on-going neck pain, Dr. Thomas C. Schuler, CEO & Founder of the Virginia Spine Institute, decided to undergo cervical spine surgery to alleviate his neck pain.
-Under the care of the Virginia Spine Institute Spine Surgeons, Dr. Brian Subach and Dr. Christopher Good, he selected an innovative cervical hybrid procedure, combining two artificial discs placed and one level fused to preserve his neck’s mobility.
+Under the care of Virginia Spine Institute Spine Surgeon Dr. Christopher Good, he selected an innovative cervical hybrid procedure, combining two artificial discs placed and one level fused to preserve his neck’s mobility.

 The result: Dr. Schuler is back to his career and passion as a spine surgeon, and his active lifestyle, pain free!